top of page

 -------------------------------------------------------------------------------------------------------------------------------

-• Must submit audited accounts proving offshore profit.
+• Requires audited accounts proving profits are offshore.

-• Expect 20–40 questions about directors, contracts, and operations.
+• Expect 20–40 detailed questions about directors, contracts, operations, and office presence.

 Step 4: IRD Decision

-• Rejection → full tax + potential penalties (interest, fines, increased scrutiny).
+• Rejection → full tax plus potential penalties (interest, fines, future scrutiny)

 • Digital/service businesses or weak documentation: <50%